-Assessment of DSPs requires an understanding of the scope and depth of the assets managed by a distributor.
-Distributors vary in terms of the types of assets managed (e.g. some own high voltage equipment and others do not).
-Detailed characteristics and data on the assets covered by the asset management process are to be filed, including but not necessarily limited to:
+Assessment of DSPs requires an comprehensive understanding of all aspects the scope and depth of the assets managed by a distributor.
+Distributors may vary in terms of the types level of detail that it chooses to record for its distribution assets managed (e.g. some own high voltage equipment and others do not).
+Detailed characteristics and data on but the expectation is that in assessing the condition of major assets covered by the (e.g., station transformers and poles), solely using asset management process are to be filed, including but not necessarily limited to:age is not sufficient.